ffont/pysha/README.md

 These are instructions to have the script running on a Rapsberry Pi and load at startup.
 I'm using this with a Raspberry Pi 2 and Raspbian 2020-02-13.
 It works a bit slow but it works.
 I also tested on a Raspberry Pi 4 and it is much faster and reliable.

+These instructions assume you have ssh connection with the Rpasberry Pi.
+Here are the instructions for [enabling ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/) on the Pi.
+Here are instructions for [setting up wifi networks](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+Also, here are instructions for [changing the hostname](https://thepihut.com/blogs/raspberry-pi-tutorials/19668676-renaming-your-raspberry-pi-the-hostname) of the Pi so for example you can access it like `ssh pi@pysha`.

 1. Install system dependencies
 ```
 sudo apt-get update && sudo apt-get install -y libusb-1.0-0-dev libcairo2-dev python3 python3-pip git libasound2-dev libatlas-base-dev